587763/Container-identification/README.md

-Dat255 Project Proposal – Computer Vision
+Dat255 Project – Computer Vision

 Identifying shipping container IDs

 Endre Johannesen Rossavik and Alexander Nordstrand

 Introduction

+Shipping containers are used globally to transport goods, by road, train or by sea.
+It is a massive logistic undertaking to make sure shipping containers and the goods within get to where they are supposed to go, within a reasonable time, for as little cost as possible.
+Global shipping is a competitive market where squeezing out every bit of added efficiency, and reduction of man hours, is very compelling.

-Most shipping containers have a unique ID signature printed on all sides, the international standard for these signatures is the BIC-code.
-These codes can be identified by an AI model just from images of the containers.
-The containers have uneven surfaces, wear and tear (rust, dirt, dents) and varying ID locations and text directions.
-They can often contain other unimportant text as well.
-The model needs to be able to locate the relevant text and read it accurately.
+Most shipping containers have a unique ID signature printed on all sides, the international standard for these signatures is the BIC-code but not all container owners follow these standards, but have a variety of their own ways to issue ID's for their containers.
+These codes could be identified by an AI model just from images of the containers.
+The containers have uneven surfaces, wear and tear (rust, dirt, dents) and varying ID locations and text directions which make the task more difficult.
+They can often contain other unimportant text as well, so the model needs to be able to locate the relevant text and read it accurately.

 Goals

 - Investigate models and methods for extracting identification codes automatically from image data.

--Explore and compare solutions based on ready-made OCR technology vs a specially trained model for this specific purpose.
+- Explore and compare solutions based on ready-made OCR technology vs a specially trained model for this specific purpose.

 - Gain solid experience of the difficulties, challenges and pitfalls of extracting characters reliably from complex, imperfect real-life image data.

 - Implement a prototype proof of concept solution that demonstrates the feasibility of the ID identification solution.

+Methods

+two different approaches that were investigated:

+- Object detection to find the area of the container ID -> read the text form the cropped area by Tesseract OCR
+ -pros:
+ -cons:

+- Full object detection approach, find each individual char of the container IDs with object detecton, then combine the detections into a full container ID String
+ -pros:
+ -cons

+Results

 Project Organization
 ------------